$448.00

 Safety Considerations

-The New Nintendo 2DS XL is designed with safety in mind, especially for younger users.
-The clamshell design helps protect the screens from scratches, and the sturdy build ensures durability.
-It does not include 3D features, which some parents may prefer for younger children.
+The New Nintendo 2DS XL is safe for younger users.
+The clamshell design keeps the two screens away from each other, to reduce the likelihood they get scratched, and the build is sturdy enough for daily use.
+It lacks 3D features, which some parents may want for younger kids.

 Pros and Cons